biowpn/itertools/README.md

 Returns accumulated sums or results of binary functions.

-It differs from `std::accumulate` in that it provides intermediate results, instead of just the final one:
+It differs from `std::accumulate` in that it provides intermediate results:

 ```
 std::vector<int> numbers{1, 2, 3, 4};